-All mortgages pooled into MBS must be secured by a first or subordinate lien and must represent the entire right, title, and interest in the mortgage note and the related security instrument, unless the MBS commitment expressly indicates otherwise.
+All mortgages pooled into MBS must be secured by a first lien and must represent the entire right, title, and interest in the mortgage note and the related security instrument, unless the MBS commitment expressly indicates otherwise.

 As of the issue date of the MBS, the mortgages in the related MBS pool may not be delinquent by more than the monthly installment of principal and interest that is due on the issue date (including the period beginning on the second day of the month preceding the issue date and ending on the issue date).
 For example, if the first payment date is November 1, and if the issue date of the MBS is January 1, then, in order to be eligible for purchase by Fannie Mae, the November and December payments must have been paid, and the only payment that may be delinquent (due) would be for the period December 2 through January 1.